ginolhac/upnews/README.md

 - add travis build status
 - add check buttons for **install**
 - use `cli` for console output
-- if this very useful since `remotes` v2.0.1 that allows an interactive upgrade?
+- is it useful since `remotes` v2.0.1 allows an interactive upgrade?